9 Popular Hypoallergenic Cat Breeds

 3. Russian Blue

-There are recognized by the color of their blue-gray coat, hence the name Russian Blue.
-There are born with blue eyes that later become a distinctive green as they enter adulthood.
+The color of their blue-gray coat recognizes them, hence the name Russian Blue.
+They are born with blue eyes that later become a distinctive green as they enter adulthood.
 These cats are gentle, affectionate, brilliant, and often form strong bonds with their owners.

 The cat also produces less Fel d1 protein known to cause reactions in allergic owners than other breeds, making them particularly suitable for people with mild cat allergies.